powerbot15/event-dispatcher/README.md

 ## Easy handling of the custom logical events

- Event dispatcher is a lightweight javascript module for custom events handling in **both Node.js and frontend javascript**.
+ Event dispatcher is a lightweight javascript module for custom events handling in **frontend javascript applications**.

 ### Installation